kzajac97/aws-sagemaker-snippets/processing_job/README.md

 Defining script processor requires machine parameters (instance type and number of instances), image URI and AWS IAM role.
-Running the script processing job downloads the data from S3 to given by (controlled by source and destination parameters of `ProcessingInput`), runs code given by `code.py` parameter, which is downloaded to container and uploads the results from container to S3 (controlled by source parameter of `ProcessingOutput`).
+Running the script processing job downloads the data from S3 to given by (controlled by source and destination parameters of `ProcessingInput`), runs code given by `code.py` parameter, which is downloaded to container and uploads the results from container to S3 (controlled by parameters of `ProcessingOutput`).

 To run job in standalone way use following code snippet adding required parameters: